Document revision history

 dhorsley ALL=(root) ALL

-5. If the account will be used by an operator and/or programmer with the GUI, the X11 environment needs to be set-up.
-The following command will move an existing /usr2/dhorsley to /usr2/dhorsley.FSCOPY and create a new /usr2/dhorsley with useful skeleton files (you will be prompted for the account name):
+If the account will be used by an operator and/or programmer with the GUI, the X11 environment needs to be set-up.
+The following command will move an existing /usr2/dhorsley to /usr2/dhorsley.FSL11COPY and create a new /usr2/dhorsley with useful skeleton files (you will be prompted for the account name):

-It will also create ~oper/.profile_dhorsley and _~prog/.profile_dhorsley scripts for per AUID user customization of oper and prog sessions.
-The initial versions of this file just print a message as a reminder that they are being used:
+It will also create ~oper/.profile_dhorsley, ~oper/.bashrc_dhorsley, ~prog/.profile_dhorsley, and ~prog/.bashrc_dhorsley scripts for per AUID user customization of oper and prog sessions.
+The initial versions of these files just print a message as a reminder that they are being used, e.g.:

 No oper/prog customization scripts are included.
 It is assumed that since these accounts aren’t on /usr2 that they aren’t used for operations.